 Alexander “Stallitix” Stallings – Artist Fellow

 Stallitix is a multitalented artist who joined the artist community at Elementz in 2016.
-His background is in theatre and spoken word but he is currently very active in live finger drumming using the electronic beat production device known as “Machine.”
+His background is in theatre and spoken word and he is currently very active in live finger drumming using the electronic beat production device known as “Machine.”
 Alex teaches members of Elementz how to produce using Machine but he also encourages members and other musicians to come together to create during weekly jam sessions.
 You can also find Alex performing live using his Machine during our Artist Showcases!